 While Armadillo Eggs may not be fine dining, they taste amazing.
-There are many different stuffing options, but since this is fun food I like to keep it simple.
+There are many different stuffing options, but I like to keep it simple since this is fun food.
 Some people wrap the sausage with bacon before smoking.
-I prefer to simplify and just use sausage.

-Breakfast sausage is seasoned with sage and takes on a wonderful flavor when smoked, however if you have another bulk sausage you prefer, go with that one.
-When I smoke brisket, ribs or pork shoulder, I throw in several other foods to offer variety and utilize the smoker as much as possible.
+Breakfast sausage is seasoned with sage and takes on a wonderful flavor when smoked; however, if you prefer another bulk sausage, go with that one.
+When I smoke brisket, ribs, or pork shoulder, I throw in several other foods to offer variety and utilize the smoker as much as possible.

 Control the Heat

-When using jalapenos, you can control the level of heat easily.
-Remove all of the pith and seeds for a less spicy result.
-Alternatively, spice up the dish by chopping up the pith and seeds, and adding them back into the cheese stuffing.
-If I have some of my Southern Style Pimento Cheese made up in the fridge, I will stuff the peppers with that or (as in this case), mix in a bit of goat cheese and sharp cheddar.
-Additionally, if you don’t have a smoker, the Armadillo Eggs can easily be cooked in an oven.
+When using jalapeños, you can control the level of heat easily.
+First, remove all of the pith and seeds for a less spicy result.
+Alternatively, spice up the dish by chopping the core and seeds and adding them to the cheese stuffing.
+If I have some of my Southern Style Pimento Cheese made up in the fridge, I will stuff the peppers with that or (as in this case) mix in a bit of goat cheese and sharp cheddar.

 - 6 whole jalapeños, stemmed and cored